TeleworkInc/gdev/README.md

 }
 ```

 Everything works as expected!
-We have named *and* default exports for CJS *and*
+The default and named exports for CJS and ESM
-ES modules!
+outputs are functionally identical.

 ## How does the CLI export work?
 The `bin` field of `package.json` points to `dist/cli.cjs` and uses the
 `commander` package by default to provide an interactive command line interface.

 gnv will generate `cli.js` with an example program when a new workspace is
-created with `gnv create my-project-name`.
+created with `gnv create my-project-name`, and it will also initialize a GitHub
+repository (or submodule, if you're in a git directory already) unless passed
+the `-ng, --no-github` or `-ns, --no-submodule` flags respectively.

+You will spend most of your time working running `my-project-name-dev` rather
+than `my-project-name`, as the development version of the CLI will run the
+source code in `exports/`, whereas the production version will point to the
+compiled output at `dist/cli.cjs`.

 ### Example
 Create a new project: